Nucleation and growth for the Ising model in $d$ dimensions at very low temperatures: The Metropolis dynamics

-Similarly, from lemma~\ref{ert}, we obtain that
+Similarly, from Lemma \ref{ert}, we obtain that

-\subsection{Cycles and cycle compounds.}
+\subsection{Cycles and cycle compounds}

 We say that two states $x,y$ communicate if either $x=y$ or $\alpha(x,y)>0$.
-A {path} $\o$ is a sequence $\o=(\o_1,\ldots,\o_n)$ of states such that each state of the sequence communicates with its successor.
-A set $\cA$ is said to be connected if any states in $\cA$ can be joined by a path in $\cA$, i.e.,
+A path $\o$ is a sequence $\o=(\o_1,\ldots,\o_n)$ of states such that each state of the sequence communicates with its successor.
+A set $\cA$ is said to be connected if any states in $\cA$ can be joined by a path in $\cA$, that is,

-We define the {communication energy} between two states $x, y$ by
+We define the communication energy between two states $x, y$ by

-The {communication energy} between two sets of states $\cA,\cB$ is
+The communication energy between two sets of states $\cA,\cB$ is